canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 [https://tutorials.ubuntu.com/](https://tutorials.ubuntu.com/)

+You don't have to use a new window to use the developer tools, but it will make it easier when switching back and forth to this tutorial.
+If you'd rather open the link in a new tab, that will work equally well.

-There are several ways to access the developer tools, and which you use is largely down to personal preference.
+There are several ways to access the developer tools and which you use is largely down to personal preference.
 Let's start with the most obvious and discoverable: via the menu.

 ### The Web Developer menu ###
-Open the main Firefox menu via the button at the top right of the window.
+Open the main Firefox menu using the button at the top right of the window.
 Towards the bottom of the menu you should see an entry labelled **Web Developer**.
 Clicking this will open the menu that holds a list of all the developer tools.

 The most useful are those in the top section of the menu, but the only one you really need to use is the first, **Toggle Tools**.
-Select this menu entry and the developer tools panel will open — usually at the bottom of the browser window, but it could be at the side, or even in a separate window, depending on your settings.
-You can switch between all three options using the buttons at the top right.
-For now we'll work with the tools docked to the bottom of the window, so your browser should look something like this:
+Select this menu entry and the developer tools panel will open — usually at the bottom of the browser window, but it could be at the side, or even in a separate window.
+You can switch between all three options using the buttons at the top right of the panel.
+In this tutorial we'll work with the tools docked to the bottom of the window, so your browser should look something like this:

 ![Firefox with the developer tools open](images/developer_tools.png)

 As you can see there are several tabs along the top edge of the developer tools panel.
 Each tab contains different tools, each focusing on a slightly different aspect of web development.
-The **Toggle Tools** menu entry just opens the panel in the same state that it was in when you last closed it.
+The **Toggle Tools** menu entry opens the panel in the same state that it was in when you last closed it.
 The other entries in the top section of the **Web Developer** menu are just shortcuts to open the panel with a particular tab already selected.

 If you move your mouse to the top of the developer tools panel you should find that the cursor changes to a double-headed arrow.
 When it's in this state you can click and hold the mouse button then drag up and down to adjust the split between the web page and the panel.
 During development you sometimes need to see more of the web page, and sometimes want to have more content visible in the tools, so don't be afraid to dynamically change the height of the panel whenever you want.

 Let's close the panel and look at the second way of opening it.
 Open the main Firefox menu, navigate to the **Web Developer** submenu and click the **Toggle Tools** option again.
 As the name suggests this will toggle the state of the panel, opening it if it's currently closed, and closing it if it's currently open.
-There's also a close button at the top right of the developer tools panel.
+There's also a close button at the top right of the developer tools panel, which is usually more convenient than drilling into the menus.

 ### Using the keyboard ###